What Are Account Takeover, Credential Stuffing and Fake Account Creation?

 Homegrown solutions use signatures and pre-configured rules and policies, such as volumetric-based and geo-based detection to stop bots.
 But, the efficacy of signature-based detection has declined rapidly over time.
 If you block traffic because of an unknown spike, you might also block real users.
 Signature-based systems also have a hard time dealing with hyper-distributed bot attacks.

+CAPTCHAs, a type of security measure known as challenge-response authentication, is a test used in computing to determine whether or not the user is human.
 Over time, the original CAPTCHAs have become easy to solve for bots equipped with image processing software.
 Some bots have a 90% success rate for solving CAPTCHAs.
-To counter the growing capabilities of bots, CAPTCHA services have gradually increased the difficulty of the challenges, ultimately escalating to visual processing challenges that are actually hard for humans to solve.
+To counter the growing capabilities of bots, CAPTCHA authentication services have gradually increased the difficulty of the challenges, ultimately escalating to visual processing challenges that are actually hard for humans to solve.
 At the same time, more challenging CAPTCHAs also go against a core user experience principle: make the user’s experience smoother, faster and better, not more disjointed, slower and worse.